 1) Hydration, Hydration, Hydration

-It goes without saying that keeping your pup hydrated is one of the best things you can do to help them keep their cool.
+Keeping your pup hydrated is one of the best things you can do to help them keep their cool.
 Always ensure they have plenty of fresh water, and when you go on walks or car rides, be sure to bring enough water for both of you.
 Another easy way to up their hydration is to simply add a little water to their food at each meal.
-This is especially important if you’re feeding your pup kibble (dry food), which falls short of how much moisture animals actually require in their diet.
+This is especially important if you’re feeding your pup kibble (dry food), which falls short of how much moisture animals require in their diet.